When Do College Applications Open?

 You can see whether one of your selected schools uses the Coalition App by checking the member schools list.

-When Should You Start on College Applications?
-3 Deadlines to Consider
+When to Apply to College: 3 Deadlines to Consider

 Applications can take weeks to complete because you need to compile information about yourself, your family, and your academic career.
 Colleges have strict admission deadlines, so knowing whether you're applying early action, early decision, or regular decision is key to planning.